MarkVillacampa/motion-osx-cli/README.md

 ## Testing

 If your app does does not require require the AppKit framework and doesn't call `NSApp.run` at any point, `rake spec` will fail.
-Currently, Rubymotion's test framework expects a run loop created by a NSApplication to be present.
+Currently, Rubymotion's test framework expects a run loop to be created by a NSApplication.

 ## TODO